Traditional Bakewell Tart

 - After making the crust, be sure to blind bake it first.
 This ensures the crust will be fully cooked and not soggy!

-- The frangipane recipe uses for almond meal, which is ground whole almonds.
+- The frangipane recipe uses almond meal, which is ground whole almonds.
 This is different from almond flour, which is made from blanched, peeled almonds.
 Either use almond meal or grind your own almonds into a sandy texture.

 - Be sure to use room temperature eggs and butter for the frangipane!
 If they are cold, the mixture will look like it starts to curdle when adding the eggs.